DR. SANDIP PAUL

 2. Multi-omics data mining and methods development

-Recent advances in multi-omics (metagenomics, metatranscriptomics, metaproteomics, metabolomics and viriomics) technologies created new avenues to explore the dynamic relationships between molecular events and clinical outcomes using quantitative methods.
+Recent advances in multi-omics (metagenomics, metatranscriptomics, metaproteomics and metabolomics) technologies created new avenues to explore the dynamic relationships between molecular events and clinical outcomes using quantitative methods.
 However, the extraordinary range and complexity of these omics data have faced critical computational bottlenecks requiring emerging concepts and methods.
 We work in collaboration with our data science department in order to develop new computational framework to integrate big data mining algorithms with high-performance computing strategies for revealing the complex relationships between multi-omics patterns and phenotypic outcomes.
 This will enhance the integration of different data types and the interpretation of results from multiple aspects.

-4. Comparative genomics and genome adaptation
+3. Comparative genomics and genome adaptation

 The genome divergence is a dynamic evolutionary process of ecological and genetic differentiation.
 A considerable portion of the genetic diversity is likely to be considered as regulators of adaptive features associated with particular habitat.
 One powerful approach to unraveling the molecular mechanisms of adaptation is the comparative genomics study with large number of complete genome sequences.
 In this regard, the pan-genome approach, has been found to be valuable in the comparative analysis for a set of genomes.